mbmasadeh/MariaDBToSQLServer-DataIntegration/index.md

-## How to ETL data from SQL Server to MariaDB using SSIS
+## How to integrate data between SQL Server and MariaDB using SSIS

 We all know about SSIS.
 Its a great tool to make a data integration between systems and folders.
 However, the only thing that is missing in SSIS is the real time data integration such as Kafka.